linagora/tmail-flutter/docs/adr/0075-fix-load-more-not-triggered-on-ios-fast-scroll.md

 }
 ```

-Using `>=` instead of `==` ensures that:
-- On **iOS**: when `pixels > maxScrollExtent` (overscroll) at `ScrollEndNotification` time, the condition is still satisfied and load more is triggered correctly.
-- On **Android**: behaviour is unchanged — `pixels == maxScrollExtent` still satisfies `>=`.

-The `loadingMoreStatus.isRunning` guard already prevents duplicate requests, so triggering on overscroll does not cause multiple concurrent load-more calls.
+The existing `isRunning` guard prevents duplicate load-more requests.

 ## Consequences

-- Load more is correctly triggered on iOS 18 when fast-scrolling to the bottom of the email list.
+- Load more works correctly on iOS 18 with fast scrolling.
-- No change in behavior on Android.
+- No behavior change on Android.
 - No risk of duplicate requests due to the existing `isRunning` guard.